Lipschitz continuity of solution multifunctions of extended $\ell_1$ regularization problems: Introduction

-The Basis Pursuit problem (\ref{11norm-problem-lambda-b}) and Lasso problem (\ref{lasso-problem-lambda-b1}) have attracted extensive attention from optimization, statistics and computer science communities and have been accepted as two of the most useful approximate models for problem (\ref{10norm-problem}) (see Tibshirani \cite{Tibshirani13}, Candes et al. \cite{CandesRT06} and Donoho \cite{Donoho06} and the references therein).
-Many effective algorithms have been designed for solving problems (\ref{11norm-problem-lambda-b}) and (\ref{lasso-problem-lambda-b1}).
-However the study of stability properties of the optimal solutions of (\ref{11norm-problem-lambda-b}) and (\ref{lasso-problem-lambda-b1}) is very limited.
-The recovery bound or so-called relative upper Lipschitz property of optimal solutions of problem (\ref{lasso-problem-lambda-b1}) with respect to parameter $\lambda$ only was obtained under various assumptions such as restricted isometric property and restricted eigenvalue condition on data matrix $A$.
-Only recently Berk et al. \cite{Berk2023bh} established local Lipschitz continuity and smoothness properties of the optimal solution of the Lasso problem (\ref{lasso-problem-lambda-b1}) with $(\lambda,b) \in \R_{++} \times \R^m$, where the coderivative and variational analysis tools have been employed in their study and in particular the authors established in \cite[Theorem 4.13 (a)]{Berk2023bh} the local Lipschitz continuity property under a condition proposed in \cite{Tibshirani13} as a sufficient condition for the uniqueness of the optimal solution of the Lasso.
+have the same set of optimal solutions.
+When $\lambda = 0$, the extended $\ell_1$ regularization problem \eqref{ext-lasso-problem-lambda} can be seen from the viewpoint of penalization as the following modified Basis Pursuit (BP in short) problem

-In this paper, to investigate the Lipschitz continuity in terms of parameters $(\lambda, b) \in \R_+ \times \R^m$ of the optimal solutions of problems (\ref{11norm-problem-lambda-b}) and (\ref{lasso-problem-lambda-b1}) in a unified way, we consider the following extended $\ell_1$ regularization problem:
+and in this case the optimal solution set of problem (\ref{ext-lasso-problem-lambda}) is defined to be that of (\ref{ext-BP-problem}).
+The modified BP is seen as an extension of the classical BP by replacing observation data vector $b$ with its projection $\proj_{\rge A}b$.
+This variation is to account for the non-feasibility of the classical BP when $A$ is not of full row rank.

-where, in comparing with $\ell_1$ regularization problem (\ref{lasso-problem-lambda-b1}), $\lambda = 0$ is allowed.
-Indeed, for $\lambda > 0$, the problem (\ref{lasso-problem-lambda-b1}) and problem (\ref{lasso-problem-lambda-b}) have the same set of optimal solutions and for $\lambda = 0$, problem (\ref{11norm-problem-lambda-b}) can be viewed as the problem (\ref{lasso-problem-lambda-b}) from the view point of penalization.
-Let us define the multifunction $S:\R_+\times \R^m\rightrightarrows \R^n$ as the optimal solution set of the extended $\ell_1$ regularization problem (\ref{lasso-problem-lambda-b}).
-As the function $\|\cdot\|_1$ is coercive and the linear equation $Ax-b=0$ always has a solution due to $A$ being of full row rank, the multifunction $S$ is always nonempty, that is,
+The Lasso problem and Basis Pursuit problem have attracted extensive attention from optimization, statistics and computer science communities and have been accepted as two of the most useful approximate models for finding a sparse solution (see Tibshirani \cite{Tibshirani13}, Candes et al. \cite{CandesRT06} and Donoho \cite{Donoho06} and the references therein).
+Many effective algorithms have been designed for solving these problems.
+However the study of stability properties of the optimal solution multifunction of (\ref{lasso-problem-lambda-b1}) and (\ref{ext-BP-problem}) is very limited.
+The recovery bound or so-called relative upper Lipschitz continuity property of optimal solutions of problem (\ref{lasso-problem-lambda-b1}) with respect to parameter $\lambda$ only was obtained under various assumptions such as restricted isometric property and restricted eigenvalue condition on data matrix $A$, see Hu et al. \cite{Hu17} and the references therein.